-Green circles represent the sample methods from which you will be collecting your samples, including wading in the waterway, from a boat, from a bridge, and from a dock.
+Green circles represent the sample methods from which you will be collecting your samples, including wading in the waterway, from a bridge, and from a dock.
 If you are sampling from the shore, try to take note of the method for wading into the waterway and apply those concepts to your sampling.